- Accepts bad credit

 Jora Credit Interest Rates, Fees & Other Terms

-There are no major fees on Jora Credit’s personal loans.
-There’s no origination fee to open the loan and no fee for making a late payment.
-In addition, there’s no prepayment penalty for paying off the loan in full early – which customers should absolutely try to do with interest rates this high.
+- Fees: There are no major fees on Jora Credit’s personal loans.
+There’s no origination fee to open the loan and no fee for making late payments.
+There are no prepayment penalties, either.

 Jora Credit Requirements & Application Information

-Jora Credit loses points for not having a pre-qualification process.
-To apply for a loan from Jora Credit, you’ll need to submit an application online.
-Jora says most applicants get a decision in minutes.
-They do not accept joint applications.
+- Ways to apply: To apply for a loan from Jora Credit, you’ll need to submit an application online.

 Jora Credit Reviews & Transparency